Best Budget Electric Bike of 2021

 Analysis and Test Results

 We feel that the ride quality of a bike is one of its most important attributes.
-All of the models we tested are different and have varying handling characteristics, comfort levels, and features that help to define the way they ride.
+Each model we tested was different and had varying handling characteristics, comfort levels, and features that help to define the way they rode.
 Wheel size and geometry play an integral role in how a bike feels while turning and how stable it feels at speed.
 Fit adjustments for the seat and handlebar are important elements that affect comfort across a range of user heights.
-Additional features like racks, lights, and fenders also play in to the overall quality of the user experience.
+Additional features like racks, lights, and fenders also play into the overall quality of the user experience.

 Both the Ancheer AN-EB001 and the Ecotric Vortex have slightly smaller 26-inch wheels and good ride qualities, though they can't match the high bar set by the models mentioned above.
 Both bikes deliver reasonably comfortable handling and adequate stability at speed, though they don't feel as composed as the bikes with slightly larger wheels.

-Two bikes rode away from the pack in our distance range testing, and not surprisingly, both had larger battery storage capacities.
-The top performer in this test was the Ancheer Blue Spark with a 374Wh battery.
+Three bikes rode away from the pack in our distance range testing, and—no surprise here—they all had larger battery storage capacities.
+The top performer in this test was the Machweel 26-inch with a 360 Wh battery.
+We were able to ride the Macwheel for 21.25 miles with just over 1,000 vertical feet of elevation gain and an average speed of 13.8 mph.
+Not far behind was the Ancheer Blue Spark with a 374Wh battery.
 We rode the Blue Spark 20.25 miles with 1,171 feet of elevation gain/loss.
-It did so in 1 hour and 24 minutes, and with an average speed of 14.5 mph.
-The Macwheel Ranger 500 has a similar size 360Wh battery, and was hot on the heels of the Blue Spark in our range test.
-It fell about a half-mile short, but we were still quite impressed with its 19.55 miles and 971 feet of elevation gain.
-These two bikes were head and shoulders above the rest of the field.
+It did so in 1 hour and 24 minutes, with an average speed of 14.5 mph.
+The Nakto has similar battery storage and was hot on the heels of the top performers in our range test.
+It fell a little short, but we were still quite impressed with its 19.6 miles.
+These three bikes were head and shoulders above the rest of the test fleet.

 All of the bikes we tested get shipped in a box, and most require some assembly to make them rideable.
 Most bikes come mostly assembled and require only a few relatively easy steps to finish the job.
 Those who are unfamiliar with bikes may be best off taking their bike to a shop with skilled mechanics, but all of the models we tested can be assembled by the consumer at home using the included tools and instructions.

 There are loads of electric bikes on the market, and they are becoming increasingly popular.
 Whether for transportation, commuting, or riding for fun, they can be a great way to save some money and/or get outside.
 We know there's plenty to consider when searching for an affordable electric bike and that choosing the right one can be a challenge.
-We've done our best to identify the important factors and performance attributes to consider, and we hope the information provided here helps you make a more informed purchase decision.
+We've done our best to identify the important factors and performance attributes to consider, and we hope the information provided here assists you in making a more informed purchase decision.

 — Jeremy Benson